ibecav/CGPfunctions/README.md

   - `newggslopegraph` which creates a Tufte“esque” slopegraph using `ggplot2`
   - `chaid_table` provides tabular summary of `CHAID` `partykit` object
+  - `cross2_var_vectors` a helper function to build lists of “crossed” variables
   - `Mode` which finds the modal value(s) in a vector of data
   - `SeeDist` which wraps around ggplot2 to provide visualizations of univariate data.